-- When district officials have what federal law refers to as a "legitimate educational interest" in a student's records.
-School officials would include: - Board members and employees, such as the superintendent, administrators, and principals; - Teachers, school counselors, diagnosticians, and support staff (including district health or medical staff); - A person or company with whom the district has contracted or allowed to provide a specific institutional service or function (such as an attorney, consultant, third-party vendor that offers online programs or software, auditor, medical consultant, therapist, school resource officer, or volunteer); - A person appointed to serve on a school committee to support the district's safe and supportive school program; - A parent or student serving on a school committee; or - A parent or student assisting a school official in the performance of his or her duties.
+- Legitimate educational interest may include: - Working with the student; - Considering disciplinary or academic actions, the student's case, or an individualized education program for a student with disabilities; - Compiling statistical data; - Reviewing an educational record to fulfill the official's professional responsibility; or - Investigating or evaluating programs. - When district officials have what federal law refers to as a "legitimate educational interest" in a student's records.
+School officials would include: - Board members and employees, such as the superintendent, administrators, and principals; - Teachers, school counselors, diagnosticians, and support staff (including district health or medical staff); - A person or company with whom the district has contracted or allowed to provide a specific institutional service or function (such as an attorney, consultant, third-party vendor that offers online programs or software, auditor, medical consultant, therapist, school resource officer, or volunteer);

+- A person appointed to serve on a school committee to support the district's safe and supportive school program; - A parent or student serving on a school committee; or - A parent or student assisting a school official in the performance of his or her duties.